watchduck/DAG/front/README.md

 `edges` contains the edges of the whole DAG as pairs of P.
 In addition to the present edges (red matrix fields) there are also the removed and the closing edges.
 The closing edges are those in the closure that are implied by others (light red matrix fields).
-Closing edges are removed on the server (red circle in the matrix).
+If edges passed to the server turn out to be closing, they are removed (red circle in the matrix).
 Any edge opposite to one in the closure is forbidden (gray matrix fields), because it would create a circle.

 The sending and receiving happens in the action `actDag` in [`store/modules/graph.js`](https://github.com/watchduck/DAG/blob/master/front/app/src/store/modules/graph.js).
-It is dispatched when the DAG changes (`actToggleEdge`, `actAddNode` and `actRemoveNode`) and on page load in the [`Cocos`](https://github.com/watchduck/DAG/blob/master/front/app/src/components/Cocos.vue) component.
+It is dispatched when the DAG changes (actions `actToggleEdge`, `actAddNode` and `actRemoveNode` right below) and on page load in the [`Cocos`](https://github.com/watchduck/DAG/blob/master/front/app/src/components/Cocos.vue) component.
 After the Axios call in the action is finished, the mutation `mutDag` is committed and updates the store variables `cocos`, `edges` and `r_to_pq`.